 Background research > Design Criteria > Planning > Making > Evaluation.

-Often, the focus for children’s learning (that can be seen in Wonderful Work books) throughout a particular unit will centre around one or two of these skills, but all aspects will be included when planning and teaching.
+Often, the focus for children’s learning (that can be seen in DT books) throughout a particular unit will centre around one or two of these skills, but all aspects will be included when planning and teaching.

 Planning for Progress

-Staff use long term planning and skills documents in order to plan blocks of learning.
+Staff use the Elevate Progression documents in order to plan blocks of learning.
 This provides a learning focus and purpose for the different projects across the year, ensuring skills are covered reliably, teaching is correctly pitched and progression across different year groups is built upon.

 Teachers use Insight to assess children against year group objectives and skills, evidencing coverage and ensuring ‘gaps’ are used to inform planning and make judgements.

-The subject leader can then use Insight data and evidence in Wonderful Work books in order to monitor curriculum coverage, skills progression and pupil attainment.
+The subject leader can then use Insight data and evidence in work books in order to monitor curriculum coverage, skills progression and pupil attainment.
 The subject leader is a point of call for staff in terms of subject knowledge and providing ideas for teaching.

 Carlton Miniott’s ‘Keep Up Not Catch Up’ approach also encompasses our Design and Technology teaching.
 Direct and immediate feedback is given to pupils in order to foster progression throughout the session.
 Reflecting on their own achievements and evaluating the effectiveness of their product is paramount in ensuring children strive for growth in skills.